spectare/spectare-nl/content/posts/team-kickoff.md

 ---

-Somehow, lately, the last months have been busy with (re)starting teams.
+The last months have been busy with (re)starting teams somehow.
-This is a small note to self (feel free to comment or add to it) to keep a record of things that need to be addressed.
+This is a small note to self in order to keep a record of aspects that need to be addressed.

-The kick off is the first step of a continious mechanism to learn and deliver the best possible outcome for your audience.
+The kick off is the first step of a continuous mechanism to learn and deliver the best possible outcome for your audience.

 ## Ensure your kick off allows to change everything, including the process.